Abhishek-Dxt/GCP_ApacheHive_BigData/README.md

 Now, I'll perform a simple aggregation transformation of taking salary of each consumer from this table, finding out average salary for each country, ans storing the result in a new table.

 It can be seen that 40 Mappers & over 1000 Reducers have been assigned to process this operation.
 Naturally, over 95% of elapsed time is consumed during the Map task!

+Further, the table can be easily **partitioned** (on country column in this case) to improve hive query performance significantly.

 <img width="936" alt="4_Mapper" src="https://user-images.githubusercontent.com/71979171/228743964-69028835-17ea-4585-b6f6-6341a1af5d22.PNG">